Playing Rules

 7. PLAYER AT THE NET

 a.
 REACHING BEYOND THE NET: While blocking, a player may touch the ball beyond the net, provided they do not interfere with the opponent’s play, before or during the attack-hit.
-A player is permitted to pass his/her hand(s) beyond the net after an attack-hit, provided that the contact was made within his/her team’s playing space.
+A player is permitted to pass their hand(s) beyond the net after an attack-hit, provided that the contact was made within their team’s playing space.
 Within the limits of the three team contacts, a player may contact a ball that has crossed the net below the net (or outside the posts) in an attempt to recover a ball that has not been contacted by the opponents.
 The recovered ball must cross the net below the net (or outside the posts).

 b.
 PENETRATION INTO OPPONENT’S PLAYING AREA: Players may partially or completely cross the center line below the net or outside the poles, either before, during or after a legal play of the ball, provided that this does not interfere with the opponent’s play.
 Incidental contact with an opponent is ignored, unless such contact interferes with the opponent’s opportunity to play the ball.
 While opposing players are not required to avoid the ball or the player, they cannot intentionally interfere with any legal attempt to play the ball on their court.
 If a player crosses the center line and interferes with an opponent during the continuation of a play, it is a fault.